-In Figures 1 and 2, the results for various strategies are given for arrival rates $\lambda = 0.5$ and $\lambda = 0.9$ for n = 100 servers.
-Simulations were performed for 50,000 time steps, with the first 5,000 steps ignored to allow the dependence on the initial state to not affect the results.
-In all cases, the average time a task spends in the system for the simulations with n = 100 are higher than the expected time in the corresponding limiting system.
-When $\lambda = 0.5$ , the deviation between the two results are smaller than 1% for all strategies.
-When $\lambda = 0.9$ , for the strategy of choosing from two or three servers, the simulations are within 1-2% of the results obtained from the limiting system.
-In the case of choosing the shortest queue, the simulations being larger.
-We expect that this larger discrepancy is due to the inaccuracy of our model for the shortest queue system, as described in Section 3.1; however, this is suitably accurate to gauge system behavior.
-These results demonstrate the accuracy of the limiting system approach.
+In Figures 1 and 2, the results for various strategies are given for arrival rates $\lambda = 0.5$ and $\lambda = 0.9$ for n = 100servers.
+In all cases, the average time a task spends in the system for the simulations with n = 100 are higher than the expected time in the corresponding infinite system.
+When $\lambda = 0.5$, the deviation between the two results are smaller than 1% for all strategies.
+When $\lambda = 0.9$, for the strategy of choosing from two or three servers, the simulations are within 1-2% of the results obtained from the infinite system.
+In the case of choosing the shortest queue, the simulations are within 8-17% of the infinite system, again with the average time from simulations being larger.
+We expect that this larger discrepancy is due to the inaccuracy of our model for the shortest queue system, as mentioned in Section 3.1; however, this is suitably accurate to gauge system behavior.
+These results demonstrate the accuracy of the infinite system approach.

 Several surprising behaviors manifest in the figures.
-First, although choosing the shortest queue is best when information is current (T = 0), for even very small values of T the strategy performs worse than randomly selecting a queue, especially under high loads (that is, large $\lambda$ ).
-Although choosing the shortest queue is known to be suboptimal in certain systems with current information [23], its failure in the presence of old information is dramatic.
+First, although choosing the shortest queue is best when information is current (T=0), for even very small values of T the strategy performs worse than randomly selecting a queue, especially under high loads (that is, large λ).
+Although choosing the shortest queue is known to be suboptimal in certain systems with current information [19], its failure in the presence of old information is dramatic.
 Also, choosing from just two servers is the best of our proposed strategies over a wide range of T, although for sufficiently large T making a single random choice performs better.